EnderdracheLP/QuestSounds/pre-rl-notes.md

 - Changed Locations for sound files now in folders
 - Added In-Game Menu for Settings and Sound File selection
 - Added toogle to turn Custom Sounds on or off in-game
+- Added Option to set BeatOffset for HitSounds
+- Added LevelFailed Sound
+- Added LobbyMusic

 Features:
   NEW: In-Game Menu for selecting sound files and enabling/disabling custom sounds.
-  Support for OGG, MP3, WAV, MP2 and AIFF file formats!
+  Support for OGG, MP3, WAV, MP2 and AIFF/AIF file formats!
   Creates QuestSounds folder at /sdcard/ModData/com.beatgames.beatsaber/Mods/ which contains the subfolders for the sounds.
   AFTER YOU HAVE RAN THE MOD ONCE